 If you are unsure about whether information you possess would qualify as material nonpublic information and whether you therefore should refrain from trading in the Company's stock, you should consult with the Company's General Counsel or designee prior to attempting a stock transaction.
 When Information is "Public"

-If you are aware of material nonpublic information, you may not trade until the information has been disclosed broadly to the market (such as by press release or an SEC filing) and the investing public has had adequate time to absorb the information.
+If you are aware of Inside Information, you may not trade until the information has been disclosed broadly to the market (such as by press release or an SEC filing) and the investing public has had adequate time to absorb the information.
 To avoid the appearance of impropriety, information is generally not considered fully absorbed by the market until the second (2nd) full NASDAQ trading day after the information is released.
 For example, if the Company makes a material announcement before the stock market opens on Monday, you should not trade in our stock until Wednesday.
 If the announcement is made after the stock market opens (or closes) on Monday, you should not trade in our stock until Thursday.

 Applicability to Family Members

 The Insider Trading Policy also applies to your family members who reside with you, anyone else who lives in your household and any family members who do not live in your household but whose transactions in our stock are directed by you or are subject to your influence or control.

 Exceptions for Purchases Under Employee Stock Option and Stock Purchase Plans